qsebring3930/cs2mulch/_pages/huffman.md

 Shuffle the deck and deal each student 8 cards.
 Give each student 8 random chits.

 Each student will place their 8 cards in a row face-up to form a *collection* in front of you.
-Each student will place a chit on each face-up card.
+Each student will place a chit on each face-up card and then sort the *collection*

+Whenever we sort the *collection*, you are free to use whichever sorting method you have previously learned.

 ## Algorithm

 ### Constructing the Tree

-1. Remove the two **least-valued** cards from the *collection*.
+1. Sort the *collection* and remove the two **least-valued** cards from the *collection*.
 Draw a card from the deck and place it face-down as the *root* card of a new subtree.
 Place the **least-value** of the two cards as the *left* child of the *root* card and the **greatest-value** as the *right* child.
 The face-down *root* card has the value of its children added together.
-Reinsert the *root* card into the *collection* and keep all of its children intact.
+Reinsert the *root* card into the *collection* keeping all of its children intact and sort the *collection*.

 2. If there is more than one card in the *collection*, repeat step 1.